THEOplayer/documentation/theoads/how-to-guides/scheduling-breaks.md

 - `startDate` denotes when the ad break should start.
 It should be in a Program Date Time format such as such as `YYYY-MM-DDThh:mm:ss.SSSZ`.
 - `duration` is the total duration of the ad break (seconds).
 - `layout` is the optional THEOads layout, which can be set to `SINGLE`, `DOUBLE` or `LSHAPE_AD`.
 If it is `undefined` the default layout of the signaling service will be chosen.
+- `assetURI` is the optional manifest URI of an alternative ad source.
+If set it will use this URI during the scheduled ad break instead of Google Pod Serving.

-An example of such a schedule ad break request body can be found below:
+An example of a schedule ad break request body can be found below:

 ```json
 {